Noodle-ai/mlflow_part1_condaEnv/README.rst

 MLflow Projects
 ^^^^^^^^^^^^^^^
 MLflow Projects are a standard format for packaging reusable data science code.
 Each project is simply a directory with code, and uses a descriptor file to specify its dependencies and how to run the code.
-For example, a project can contain a conda.yaml for specifying a Python Conda Environment.
+For example, a project can contain a conda.yaml for specifying a Python Anaconda Environment.

 |